 As the firm’s patent prosecution work took off, Art Neustadt joined the firm to lead the litigation practice.
-The firm continued to expand its focus to include the areas of ITC litigation, patent interferences, patent reexamination/reissue, copyright, trademark, industrial designs and opinions and counseling.
+The firm continued to expand its focus to include the areas of ITC litigation, patent interferences, patent reexamination/reissue, copyright, trademark, industrial designs, opinions and counseling.

 Oblon created a robust client training program that it uses to this day to train overseas clients in U.S. patent law.
 This program continues to provide firm clients with an in-depth understanding of relevant issues as well as the various options available when important decisions need to be made.